Sage-Bionetworks/schematic/docs/source/validation_rules.rst

 protectAges
 ~~~~~~~~~~~

 - Use to ensure that patient ages under 18 and over 89 years of age are censored when uploading for sharing.
 If necessary, a censored version of the manifest will be created and uploaded along with the uncensored version.
 Uncensored versions will be uploaded as restricted and Terms of Use will need to be set.
+Please follow up with governance after upload to set the terms of use

 - Format: